Dazurashi/hundred-days-of-code/README.md

 ## Day 15
 ### Coffee Machine
 Somehow tried to mimic the funtionality of coffee machine found in cafes or homes.
 Doesn't leak onto your keyboard.

+## Day 16
+### Coffee Machine OOP
+The classes were not written by me.
+The point of this practise was to get familiar with pre-made classes (which I was already familiar with) and repeat similar functionality as on Day 15.